MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-email-security-reports.md

 - An Exchange Online Protection, *and* Advanced Threat Protection add-on (Plan 1 *or* Plan 2)
 - A Microsoft 365 E5 subscription

-This is a 'click-centric' report that has two aggregated views which shows data for the last 90 days.
+This is a 'click-centric' report that has two aggregated views that shows data for the last 90 days.

 1. The first view is by *URL click-protection action*, which is focused on showing the number of URL clicks by users within the tenant, and the result of the click.
 A click here indicates that the user has clicked through the block page to the malicious website (this can be disabled by the administrator within a Safe Links policy).